Alerts in Parks

 Chapleau-Nemegosenda River Provincial Park - Boil Water

 Any water collected from lakes and rivers should be treated before using it for drinking, food preparation or dental care.
-Treatment could include, filtration, disinfection tablets and boiling water for one minute
+Treatment could include filtration, disinfection tablets and/or boiling water for one minute.

 Devil's Glen Provincial Park - Prohibited Activities